oslabs-beta/react-chronoscope/README.md

 npm i react-chronoscope
 ```

-3. Import the npm library into root container of React Application.
+3. Import the npm library into root container file of React Application and invoke the library with the root container.

 ```
 import reactChronoScope from 'react-chronoscope';